FeedWind error message causes

 - 500 Server Error – This is an unknown server error.
 There is usually additional info in the error; these vary quite a bit as webmasters can customize the error message and sometimes cause confusion.
 This type of error can be caused by load balancers, firewalls and other network structures intended for servers to maintain security and good traffic management.
 Debugging a 500 error is not simple; here is some more information on debugging 500 errors.

-3a) You can add up to 5 feed URLs per widget.
+3) You can add 1 feed URL per widget.
 This limit is in place in order to maintain optimal rendering performance for your widget content

 This error message will appear for users of the Free plan who have attempted to aggregate more than 1 feed URL.

 Other causes for widget display errors (where there is no FeedWind error message)